If you’re a boxing fan, you’ll know that it can be quite difficult to find a good boxing game on platforms like the Nintendo Switch.

 ARMS plays incredibly well on the Nintendo Switch, both in single player and multiplayer game modes.
 It looks pristine, has a lot of personality and will keep boxing fans of all experience levels happy.

 Arcade Archives Super Punch-Out!!

-There’s lots of brilliant retro fighting games on the Nintendo Switch and Arcade Archives Super Punch-Out is one of the best ones with a boxing spin on it.
+There’s lots of brilliant retro fighting games on Switch and Arcade Archives Super Punch-Out is one of the best ones with a boxing spin on it.

 There are 5 key opponents to battle in this game, with each one having their own special abilities and moves.
 You play as Little Mac, fighting to get the top spot in the World Video Boxing Association.
 It’s a standard boxing game format, but it works incredibly well.

 This is a port of a much, much older game, and I was happy to see that it’s been carried across nicely.
 The developers haven’t changed any key elements or ruined any of the classic quirks, they’ve just given the game a polish and made sure that it runs decently.

 When it comes to the best boxing games on Switch, you’re not going to find one with more simplicity.

 The controls in this game are simple yet it doesn’t get boring too quickly.